-The mind-body connection is key for shrinking employee stress levels
+The mind-body connection is key for shrinking employee stress levels.

-Innovative managers are championing on-site fitness classes, chair massage, and yoga and meditation as key to employee satisfaction.
+Innovative managers are championing on-site fitness classes, chair massage, and yoga and meditation as the key to employee satisfaction.
 Body Techniques specializes in designing programs to lower workplace stress, emphasize mindfulness, and improve employee gratification and engagement; we know first-hand that employees who feel their employers care about their health and well-being tend to be happier and when employees have a positive attitude about their job, it translates into less time missed from work and improved loyalty to their company.

 In the years we’ve been working with corporations nationwide, we’ve helped many successfully implement mind-body stress management programs.
 Here’s what we know works:

 - Exercise is one of your best weapons against workplace stress.
-On-site fitness classes take employees’ minds off their work challenges and improves moods by increasing the production of endorphins, the brain’s feel-good neurotransmitters.
+On-site fitness classes take employees’ minds off their work challenges and improve moods by increasing the production of endorphins, the brain’s feel-good neurotransmitters.
 For employers, fitness classes can bring additional benefits, including lower insurance premiums.
 These can often be obtained through a verified fitness program – a reward for creating a healthier workforce.

-- On-site chair massage not only relaxes muscles and improves circulation, it boosts employees’ energy and their mental outlook.
+- On-site chair massage not only relaxes muscles and improves circulation, but it also boosts employees’ energy and their mental outlook.
 Documented links between stress reduction and massage therapy have opened many managers’ eyes to the value of investing in massage for employees.

 - Workplace yoga programs offer movement and meditation to help employees experience a deep state of body-centered restful awareness both on and off the mat.
 Employees leave refreshed, relaxed, and resilient.
 Leading companies such as Apple, Google, and Forbes have introduced yoga and reaped benefits like improved productivity and increased employee motivation.

-At Body Techniques, we’ve found that companies that offer chair massage, fitness classes, yoga or meditation sessions as employee benefits, and who provide these stress reduction programs free or at a low, subsidized rate to their employees have a much higher rate of participation.
+At Body Techniques, we’ve found that companies that offer chair massage, fitness classes, yoga, or meditation sessions as employee benefits, and who provide these stress reduction programs free or at a low, subsidized rate to their employees have a much higher rate of participation.

-There isn’t a manager alive today who doesn’t agree that modern workers feel stressed out and the stress is taking a toll on their sleep, health, relationships, productivity and sense of well-being.
+There isn’t a manager alive today who doesn’t agree that modern workers feel stressed out and the stress is taking a toll on their sleep, health, relationships, productivity, and sense of well-being.
 The good news is that these innovative stress management options are actually simple, cost-effective strategies that support productivity and provide managers and employees with more sense of control and a welcomed break from the demands of the job.

 Want to learn more about our stress management programs?